 Northwestern’s Information Technology department offers several helpful tips and tools to reduce energy usage when utilizing electronics.
-There are a couple featured below:
+A few are featured below:

 - Configure energy saving settings for your computer

 - Turn off your monitor when not in use

 - Do not use screen savers

 - Put your computer in standby or hibernate mode to save $25 to $75 per year

 - Turn off electronics like speakers, printers, fax machines, and scanners when not in use

 - Print double-sided